friendly-traceback/docs/docs/_sources/syntax_tracebacks_en_3.9.rst.txt

     Python could not understand the code in the file 'TESTS:\syntax\imaginary_i.py'
-    beyond the location indicated by ^.
+    at the location indicated by ^.

        1: # SyntaxError: invalid syntax
        2:
     -->3: a = 3.0i
                  ^

-    Valid names cannot begin with a number.
     Perhaps you thought that `i` could be used to represent the square root of `-1`.
 In Python, the symbol used for this is `j` and the complex part is written as `some_number` immediately